 - open mesh repair (mesh can be placed inside your abdomen, between the muscle and peritoneum, or as an onlay on top of the fascia layer).

 - laparoscopic or robotic mesh repair.
 Both of these are considered minimally invasive surgery (MIS) repairs.
 (MIS) repairs can be done with or without defect closure.
 Mesh can be placed intraabdominal or between the peritoneum and muscle.
 Suture fixation, tack fixation, or a combination are common.
 Ask your surgeon about the technique and mesh they prefer for your case.

 Some surgical risks include, but are not limited to:

 Recurrences, chronic pain, bowel obstruction, enterotomy, mesh erosion, fistula, seroma, hematoma, and infection.

-Patients with obesity (BMI greater than 35) should try to lose weight to keep a body mass index less than 35 if possible. this will minimize risk of an additional recurrence.
+Patients with obesity (BMI greater than 35) should try to lose weight to keep a body mass index less than 35 if possible.
+This will minimize the risk of an additional recurrence.

 Patients must quit smoking.